Catalogs have been a key element for B2B and B2C businesses for over a century.

 But more than that, the binders are searchable.
-So whatever product a shopper is looking for, in any catalog, all they have to do is look up the name.
+So whatever product a shopper is looking for, in any catalog, all they have to do is look up the name to find it instantly.

-People process images 60,000 times faster than text, which is why traditional catalogs have been so effective as a sales tool, but with online shopping catalogs you can take it to the next level by adding videos, animations and other interactive visual elements.
+People like to be inspired with content, which is why traditional catalogs have been so effective as a sales tool, but with online shopping catalogs you can take it to the next level by adding videos, animations and other interactive visual elements.

-Here are a few of our online catalog best practices, that have been proven to work with both extending time on page, capturing leads and increasing sales:
+Here are a few of our online catalog best practices.
+They've been proven to drive traffic from a catalog to a company's website as well as extending time on page: